ShadiestGoat/Powercord-googleit-plugin/README.md

 # Powercord-googleit-plugin

-Makes a command that makes a url to 'just-fucking-google.ts', for when idiots forget about google
+Makes a command that makes a url to 'just-fucking-google.it', for when idiots forget about google

 # How to install